Stanhoe Pit

 • In the wall near Church Farm, on Bircham Road (collections Monday–Friday 4 pm, Saturday 10.15 am; very narrow slot)

-Petrol (gasoline) and diesel at Burnham Market (5 miles west; going out of the village on the Creake/Fakenham road), and on the coast road at Burnham Deepdale.
+Petrol (gasoline) and diesel (gasoil) at Burnham Market (4.5 miles NE), and on the coast road at Burnham Deepdale.

 Cheaper fuel at the Shell garage and Morrison’s supermarket in Fakenham (9 miles SE), and Tesco in Hunstanton (9 miles W).